 3).
 What criteria, data, and tools can you use to measure progress?

 There are a lot of checkpoints along the way to hitting your fundraising targets.
 If you only look backwards at how much money you raised, after the process is over, you will lose the ability to influence the outcome for each prospective investor.
 You wouldn’t manage your portfolio that way, would you?

 What I expect you will come to see, as you do through these questions, is that the diligence process is chock full of drudgery for investors – and few managers seem to appreciate that the experience could be a whole lot better (and successful) with just a little effort…

 In part 2 of this series, we will discuss the key considerations and techniques that will aid you in shepherding prospective investors through each stage of their journey.

-And if you have more questions, or are interested in undertaking a perception study, please contact Matthew Craig-Greene, using the details below.
+And if you have more questions, or are interested in undertaking a perception study, please contact Matthew Craig-Greene.